teaforthecat/bones-editable/README.md

 this path to get data in and a subscription can be setup with this path to get data out.
 This path holds things that are meant to be edited.
 These edits are meant to be sent to a server and persisted which entails a lifecycle of events.
-The state of this lifecycle is store in the `:state` key which is next to `:inputs` and `:errors`. `:errors` can be populated from the client when inputs don't conform to a spec, or in a response handler when the server responds with an error code.
+The state of this lifecycle is stored in the `:state` key which is next to `:inputs` and `:errors`. `:errors` can be populated from the client when inputs don't conform to a spec, or in a response handler when the server responds with an error code.
 It is then up to the component to subscribe to these errors and